“Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 Reading widely is absolutely key for a successful assignment.
 It will be obvious to any marker if the student has not read key texts.
 By limiting your reading, you immediately limit your essay.
 You don’t have to read every article or textbook before writing your assignment plan, you may well discover some along the way.
 The footnotes and bibliographies of the earlier articles and textbooks you do read are a great source of further reading.

-When you do your reading, it is essential that you
+When you do your reading, it is essential that you make notes.

 Top tip: when making notes on an article or book always include the full reference with your notes – this will save you time and stress when you come to your footnotes and bibliography.